fvknk/variable-translater/README.md

-# variable-translater README
+# variable-translator README

-This is the README for your extension "variable-translater".
+This is the README for your extension "variable-translator".
 After writing up a brief description, we recommend including the following sections.

 ## Features